btzs/btzs.github.io/_posts/2020-12-11-flash-smart-plug-tasmota-tuya-convert.markdown

 * [Gosund UP111-4-UK](https://www.amazon.co.uk/gp/product/B07ZSDWQQ8) ([config and compability details](https://templates.blakadder.com/gosund_UP111.html))
 * [2nice UP111](https://www.amazon.co.uk/gp/product/B07ZQ34X55) ([config and compability details](https://templates.blakadder.com/2nice-UP111.html)).

 As you can tell they are very similar, down to the model number.
-I am located in Hong Kong so I need the UK plugs.
+I am located in Hong Kong so I need UK plugs.
 What I like about them is that they have power monitoring biult in so I can see which device consumes how much electricity.

 ## 2. Set Up Tuya Convert